hazcoper/InstaDownloader/README.md

 # Install

 # Create bot

 # To do

-    - separate code
     - see if it works with stories
-    - make usage instructiosn
     - make install instructions
       - needs to include the making of the bot
     - test the code
     - support multiple users

+# Done
+    - separate code
+    - make usage instructions
+    - create the requirements file
+    -

 # Known limitations
     - all the text after a # in the description will not be sent